perfectra1n/volsync/docs/usage/kopia/database_example.rst

 - **Performance**: ``parallelism: 2`` enables parallel upload streams for faster backup operations, especially beneficial for large databases.

-- **Maintenance**: ``maintenanceIntervalDays: 7`` ensures weekly maintenance runs to enforce retention policies and optimize repository storage.
+- **Maintenance**: Repository maintenance should be configured using the KopiaMaintenance CRD (see below) to enforce retention policies and optimize repository storage.

 - **Consistency Actions**: The ``actions`` section defines hooks that run before and after snapshots: